2009-Nissan-Cube/About-This-Hack/README.md

 ![image](https://github.com/user-attachments/assets/abf73d22-1228-424a-ad50-705150adbef8)

-Discover the heart of your macOS device with About This Hack – a sleek, intuitive hardware info app that brings back the beloved classic 'About This Mac' interface while offering a treasure trove of additional features.
-Whether you're running a Hackintosh or a genuine Mac, this app delivers comprehensive data with style and simplicity.
+Discover the heart of your macOS device with About This Hack: a sleek, intuitive hardware info app that brings back the beloved classic 'About This Mac' interface while offering a treasure trove of additional features.
 Whether you're on a Hackintosh or a real Mac, experience the best of all worlds with About This Hack!<br>

 # 🌟 Key Features